-Born in Pittsburgh, Pennsylvania (USA) to Canadian parents and raised in New England, Pelley attended Syracuse University and received his BFA summa cum laude from Arizona State University.
+Born in Pittsburgh, Pennsylvania to Canadian parents and raised in New England, Pelley attended Syracuse University and received his BFA summa cum laude from Arizona State University.
 He has traveled extensively across Europe, India, North Africa, Mexico and China, and now divides his time between New York City and Rome, Italy.
 Christopher Pelley’s paintings reflect these diverse cultural and geographic experiences with the interplay between the real and the imagined, identity and history, and myth and memory in the work.
-Julie Sasse, Curator of Modern and Contemporary Art at the Tucson Museum of Art (Tucson, AZ USA) has written: “Richly painted and abundant with metaphoric imagery the works are not only aesthetically pleasing but intellectually complex”.
+Julie Sasse, Curator of Modern and Contemporary Art at the Tucson Museum of Art, Arizona has written: “Richly painted and abundant with metaphoric imagery the works are not only aesthetically pleasing but intellectually complex”.
 Critic Joyce B Korotkin adds “[Pelley] forces the past and present to co-exist on the same plane echoing the manner in which successive civilizations rise and fall on top of one another.”

 I belong to the great American tradition of sampling.
 From Thoreau to contemporary dance music, it has been a hallmark of American culture.

 In Sister Mary Theresa’s third grade ancient history class, I was introduced to the concept that a lot had happened before me.
 Somewhere, outside of my small Vermont town, there were piles filled with the detritus of a progression of ancient civilizations.
 This image gripped my schoolboy imagination and has never let go.
 At age 16, I dropped out of high school and left my Vermont town to travel to India.
 These events proved to be pivotal and helped shape my ongoing pursuit of the relationship of the past to the present and the present’s influence on the perception of the past.